surba778/GreatKart/README.md

 ## User stories - Admin features

-The following user stories were satisfied by the creation of the Restaurant app, which include these features:
+The following user stories were satisfied, which include these features:

 [User Story #11](https://github.com/surba778/greatkart/issues/11) As a administrator I can click on the navbar and select "login" so that I can make a booking on behalf of a customer.